-- To request a PC converted copy of the video recording for court or administrative investigations. b.
-4. If a recording documents an incident for which a copy is requested, the procedure to be followed is - outlined in General Order section 328.06 (Public Information Act) and in the DVR Resource Manual.
-Original recordings are not to leave the possession of the Dallas Police Department unless authorized 5. by this policy. - 6.
-The Division DVR Administrator, DVR Coordinator, patrol supervisor or other person designated by the Division Commander or higher authority, is responsible for the proper conversion or reproduction of DVR recordings. - C. Officers who believe that a DVR recording contains usable evidence or important information will notify their supervisor by submitting a Video Evidence Request form.
+- To request a video recording be marked for non-deletion. a. - To request a PC converted copy of the video recording for court or administrative investigations. h 4.
+If a recording documents an incident for which a copy is requested, the procedure to be followed is - outlined in General Order section 328.06 (Public Information Act) and in the DVR Resource Manual. - 5.
+Original recordings are not to leave the possession of the Dallas Police Department unless authorized by this policy. - The Division DVR Administrator, DVR Coordinator, patrol supervisor or other person designated by 6. the Division Commander or higher authority, is responsible for the proper conversion or reproduction of DVR recordings. - Officers who believe that a DVR recording contains usable evidence or important information will notify C. their supervisor by submitting a Video Evidence Request form.
 Supervisors will follow the procedures set out in the DVR Resource Manual for obtaining PC converted copies of recordings.
-D. - DVR recordings will be duplicated only for official reasons, including the following: - 1.
-Criminal evidence. - Public Information Act (Open Records) requests.
-2. - 3.
-Internal Affairs Division requests. - 4 Training Section requests. - Other if approved by the Division Commander.
-5. - DVR recordings will not be provided to anyone outside of the Dallas Police Department unless the E. recording is requested through the proper Public Information Act request process or through a Criminal Justice request received on a completed and approved Request for DVR Video Duplication/ Review form. - As required by Texas Senate Bill 1074 On the commencement of an internal investigation of a complaint F. described by SB 1074, Subsection (b) (3) (related to Racial Profiling) in which a video or audio recording of the occurrence on which the complaint is based was made, a copy of the recording shall be provided to the peace officer who is the subject of the complaint upon written request by the officer.
-This duplicate video shall be requested by the person conducting the investigation who shall document compliance with SB 1074. - During any internal investigation not covered by Senate Bill 1074, the person conducting the investigation G. shall inquire as to whether the incident was documented by a DVR system.
+D. - DVR recordings will be duplicated only for official reasons, including the following: - Criminal evidence.
+1. - Public Information Act (Open Records) requests.
+2. - Internal Affairs Division requests.
+3. - Training Section requests.
+4 - Other if approved by the Division Commander.
+5. - DVR recordings will not be provided to anyone outside of the Dallas Police Department unless the E. recording is requested through the proper Public Information Act request process or through a Criminal Justice request received on a completed and approved Request for DVR Video Duplication/ Review form. - F. As required by Texas Senate Bill 1074 - On the commencement of an internal investigation of a complaint described by SB 1074, Subsection (b) (3) (related to Racial Profiling) in which a video or audio recording of the occurrence on which the complaint is based was made, a copy of the recording shall be provided to the peace officer who is the subject of the complaint upon written request by the officer.
+This duplicate video shall be requested by the person conducting the investigation who shall document compliance with SB 1074. - G. During any internal investigation not covered by Senate Bill 1074, the person conducting the investigation shall inquire as to whether the incident was documented by a DVR system.
 If audio or video documentation exists, the person conducting the investigation will review it and, if the incident is documented by the recording, obtain a copy of the incident for the investigation.
-Upon written request, they will provide a copy to the accused officer and document compliance with this policy. - Copies of recordings not involving pending criminal action, civil litigation, or internal investigations may be Η. used for training purposes with the approval of the Training Section Commander.
+Upon written request, they will provide a copy to the accused officer and document compliance with this policy. - Н. Copies of recordings not involving pending criminal action, civil litigation, or internal investigations may be used for training purposes with the approval of the Training Section Commander.